jezekon/EasySIMP.jl/README.md

 # EasySIMP.jl

-EasySIMP is a Julia package for topology optimization using the Solid Isotropic Material with Penalization (SIMP) method.
-It provides an intuitive interface for designing optimal structures under various loading conditions with support for complex boundary conditions, body forces, and imported meshes.
-For practical usage examples, see [`test/examples/`](test/examples/).
+EasySIMP is a Julia package for topology optimization using the Solid Isotropic Material with Penalization (SIMP) method, based on [Sigmund (2001)](https://doi.org/10.1007/s001580050176).
+It provides an intuitive interface suitable for educational purposes and practical applications.
+For usage examples, see [`test/Examples/`](test/Examples/).

 <p align="center">
   <img src="doc/04_gripper_complex-transparent.png" width="60%" alt="Gripper topology optimization result" />